wright-group/phasematching_calc/docs/phasematching.rst

 the function will work with that frequency in place of the one found in the Lasers object.
 The brute force algorithm starts at the angle originally specified in the Lasers object.

-`solve_angle` returns a Sympy Set of Angles.
+`solve_angle` returns a tuple: Sympy Set of Angles, amount.
 It could be a single item `FiniteSet`, a double item `FiniteSet`, an `Interval`, or an `EmptySet` if no solution is found.
 An `Interval`` indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
 The endpoint of the interval is determined by critical angles that may be found between layers.
 The return is for the original angle in air of that input in degrees.
+Amount is a value that can be used as an argument in later calls.

+The keyword arg `amt` if not None directs the solver to work in increments given by its value.
+This can speed up the solving process for ``isclose``.
+Use the amount from the tuple returns if needed.

 The brute force algorithm is greatly speeded if ``isclose`` is set to ``True``.
 However, only one solution will be found this way.